 11. A great camera will not make you a great photographer.
 Learn all you can about composition, lighting, how to use your camera, how to edit your images and about photography in general if you wish to create great images.

-12. Should you buy Photoshop to edit your images?
+12. Should you use Photoshop to edit your images?
 Probably not.
-Buy and learn how to use Lightroom first as Lightroom will probably satisfy most if not all of your editing needs.
+Learn how to use Lightroom first as Lightroom will probably satisfy most if not all of your editing needs.

-13. If you do a lot of shooting with a camera held over your head or held very low then buy one with a tilting LCD screen.
+13. If you do a lot of shooting with a camera held over your head or held very low then buy a mirrorless camera or a fixed lens camera with a tilting LCD screen.

 * See Michael's recommendations for specific cameras here.